ratpoisonproject/webhookspammer/README.md

 ## :warning: PLEASE ONLY USE THIS IN ETHICAL SITUATIONS!
-this was originally made to spam malicious webhooks, please do spam non-malicious webhooks!
+this was originally made to spam malicious webhooks, please do not spam non-malicious webhooks!